 Network data from the NetBlocks internet observatory confirm that messaging app WhatsApp is blocked in Chad from Wednesday 22 July 2020.
-Real-time metrics show that the service has now been restricted for over a week, and remains unavailable as of Thursday 30 July 2020.
+Real-time metrics show that the service remains unavailable as of Tuesday 18 August 2020.

 Internet restrictions specifically target WhatsApp backend and frontend servers for subscribers of leading cellular networks Airtel and Tigo Tchad.